 Both of these muted colors combine and hearken back to the heritage of the building represented by the mark.
 Thistle Cottage is a historic early 20th Century home on 122 South Cherry Street in downtown Greenville, KY.
 It was built in the year 1912, back when the Western Kentucky coal mining industry was still booming.
 It is located just around the corner from the Harbin Memorial library branch.

-Thistle Cottage logo fonts and finishing touches
+Thistle Cottage library logo art – fonts and finishing touches

 A fun handwriting script font comes together in order to spell out the main title phrase “Thistle Cottage”.
 Once again, I reversed the title out of the large open book shape in white.
-Then, I made the book shape taller.
+Then, I made the book shape a bit taller.
 This way, it would frame in all of the main title text.
 I kept the “Muhlenberg County Public Libraries” text intact from the original logo design in this particular variation.
 Then, I arched it around the courthouse image from the original logo in the copper brown shade.
 Finally, I recolored the county courthouse in the olive shade of green.

 The finished product I provided made the staff at MCPL very happy in the end.
-While it is obviously associated with the Kentucky library system, the muted color scheme and classic script give the logo a vintage feel of its own.
+While it is obviously associated with the Kentucky public library system, the muted color scheme and classic script give the logo a vintage feel of its own.

 Thistle Cottage logo signage gallery